[7 MIN READ]

-Women make up between 40% and 60% of all MINOCA sufferers.
+Women make up between 40% and 60% of all MINOCA heart attack sufferers.

-MINOCA symptoms are similar to traditional heart attack symptoms, so women should know what to watch for.
+Providence cardiologist Dr. Lori Tam says MINOCA symptoms can look like traditional heart attack symptoms, so women should know what to watch for.

 Myocardial infarction with nonobstructive coronary arteries (MINOCA) makes up about 5% to 10% of all heart attacks.
 What’s striking is that about 40% to 60% of MINOCA sufferers are women.
 It is different than a typical heart attack in many ways, says Lori Tam, MD, a cardiologist and the medical director of the Providence Women’s Heart Program in Oregon.

 “This is a type of heart attack in which there is less than 50% blockage in the arteries of heart.
 So it’s not due to a severe blockage in the arteries, which is typical of the kind of heart attack we’ve seen over the years.”

 Dr. Tam says there are many kinds of MINOCA heart attacks, with some being more common in women:

 This is caused by a tiny tear in the inner lining of a blood vessel.
 “When that happens, a blood clot can form in the lining that disrupts blood flow and can cause a heart attack,” Dr. Tam says.

 She adds that this is a condition seen much more commonly in women, even if they are healthy and don’t have the typical risk factors for heart disease.

 “There is some hormonal relation, we think, because we see it more often in women who are on hormone replacement therapy or birth control pills, or during pregnancy when there is more estrogen in a women’s system,” Dr. Tam says.
 “It also can occur during the early period after delivery because we think some of the same hormonal processes that prepare our body for delivery make the body tissues more relaxed and can predispose a woman to getting tears in the blood vessels.”